neondatabase/website/content/docs/manage/endpoints.md

 - **Id**: The compute endpoint ID.
 -- **Type**: The type of compute endpoint. `R/W` (Read-write) or `R/O` (Read-only).
 - **Status**: The compute endpoint status (`Active`, `Idle`, or `Stopped`).
 - **Compute size**: The size of the compute endpoint.
 [Neon Pro Plan](/docs/introduction/pro-plan) users can configure the amount of vCPU and RAM for a compute endpoint when creating or editing a compute endpoint.
-Shows _Autoscaling_ minimum and maximum vCPU values if _Autoscaling_ is enabled.
+Shows autoscaling minimum and maximum vCPU values if autoscaling is enabled.
 - **Auto-suspend delay**: The number of seconds of inactivity after which a compute endpoint is automatically suspended.
 The default is 300 seconds (5 minutes).
 For more information, see [Autosuspend configuration](#auto-suspend-configuration).
 - **Last active**: The date and time the compute was last active.